ivoarch/calavera-wm/README.md

 Installation
 ------------
-Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).
+Edit config.mk to match your local setup (swm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards enter the following command to build and install swm (if necessary as root):

     make clean install